TharunBalaji2004/android-ci-cd/README.md

 ## 2. Perform Android Lint check

+🤔 _What is meant by Lint ?_

+😎 _The lint tool checks your Android project source files for potential bugs and optimization improvements for correctness, security, performance, usability, accessibility, and internationalization.
+Basically it's an basic code correction and suggestion tool_

 Now that our basic configuration is in place, we will add Lint check as our first job.
 Let us understand what the following configuration does.

 **Step 1:** `runs-on: ubuntu-latest` tells to run the job on latest ubuntu machine.